 The history of Mead Public Library is not only one of receiving, but also of giving to the city, as well as the entire Sheboygan County community.

 The Mead Public Library Foundation welcomes monetary gifts of any size.
-All donors of $500 or more become members of the Renaissance Society, which is managed by the Foundation.
-This group of donors is recognized on the Renaissance Society Donor Wall on the first floor of the Library.
+All donors of $500 or more become published supporting members of the Foundation.
+This group of donors is recognized on the Foundation's Donor Wall on the first floor of the Library.
 Donor recognition categories are based on cumulative gifts to the Foundation over time.

 Many important purchases, services, and building enhancements are possible only through the availability of privately contribute funds which supplement, but never supplant public funding.
 Find out how you can make a difference or donate.